chisui/dakka/thesis/main.md

 - Akka expects messages to be immutable.

 There is also an alternative package to the described Actor base package which adds type information to Actors[@Akka-docu-typed].
-The main differences between those two packages is that Actor references are parametrized by the type of message that the defining Actor may handle and Actors have to define what kind of message they may receive.
+The main differences between those two packages are twofold.
+Actor references are parametrized by the type of message that the defining Actor may handle.
+Also Actors have to define what kind of message they may receive.

 ## Cloud Haskell

 Cloud Haskell is described by its authors as a platform for Erlang-style concurrent and distributed programming in Haskell.[@cloud-haskell][@paper-thitc]

-Since Erlang-style concurrency is implemented using the Actor model, Cloud Haskell already provides a full fledged Actor framework for Haskell.
+Since Erlang-style concurrency is implemented using the Actor model, Cloud Haskell already provides a fully fledged Actor framework for Haskell.
 In addition there are rich facilities to create distributed systems in Haskell.

 Unfortunately Cloud Haskell has to be somewhat opinionated since some features it provides would not be possible otherwise.